Aashishsharma/Learnings/CSS/CSS3.md

 Block elements have line break, so every block element comes to new line.
 BLock elements have display: block/none, and inline have display: inline/none

+**inline block elements** - display: inline-block
+ - elements appear alongside them on the same line (similar to inline elements)
+ - elements can have dimensions (width and height), margins, paddings, and borders applied to them, (similar to block elements)

 **postioning**
 | Positioning Type | Description                                   | Impact on Viewport                       | Differences from Normal Flow        | When to Use                                             |
 |------------------|-----------------------------------------------|-----------------------------------------|------------------------------------|--------------------------------------------------------|